Place Geocoding

 How places connect to artworks

 A single place like "Amsterdam" may appear in all four roles across thousands of artworks.
-Production places come from OAI-PMH dcterms:spatial; depicted places from dc:subject; birth/death places from Linked Art person records.
+Production places are harvested from Linked Art production parts and OAI-PMH dcterms:spatial (unified in the DB as one field); depicted places from dc:subject; birth/death places from Linked Art person records.

 Cascading authority strategy